tc39/proposal-built-in-modules/README.md

   * Add missing parts of the standard library
   * Update incomplete implementations
-  * Patch broken broken parts of the standard library
+  * Patch broken parts of the standard library

 > Polyfilling is intended to cover these three use cases only.